Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 All of the photos below are my work, except one.
 I used a stock photo for the Split lighting example.
 That’s because this isn’t a pattern that I like for my own portraits, so I didn’t have one handy to show.

 Flat light is often best for headshots.
-The job here isn't to look dramatic.
-It's meant to present yourself so people can get a good look at you.
+The job here isn’t to look dramatic.
+It’s meant to present yourself so people can see you well.